đź“– Syllabus

 Websites

-Gradescope: Youâll submit all assignments to Gradescope, and this is where all of your grades will live as well.
-All homeworks will involve creating a PDF with your answers and submitting that to Gradescope.
-Some homeworks will also involve submitting code to an autograder on Gradescope; we will not be using the EECS department-specific autograder.
-You should have received an email invitation for Gradescope, but if not please let us know as soon as possible (preferably via Ed).
+Gradescope: You’ll submit all assignments to Gradescope, and this is where all of your grades will live as well.
+All homeworks must be handwritten, scanned into a PDF, and submitted to Gradescope.
+Some homeworks may also involve submitting code to an autograder on Gradescope; we will not be using the EECS department-specific autograder.
+You should have received an email invitation for Gradescope, but if not please let us know as soon as possible.

 Programming Environment

 Some labs and homeworks will involve writing Python code in Jupyter Notebooks.
 As soon as you can, follow the steps in the Environment Setup page to set up your programming environment locally on your computer.
-Alternatively, weâve created a Jupyter Notebook server that will allow you to access and write code directly from your browser, but it can be unreliable, so you should only use it as a last resort.
+Alternatively, we’ve created a Jupyter Notebook server that will allow you to access and write code directly from your browser, but it can be unreliable, so you should only use it as a last resort.

 Forms

-Please fill out the required Welcome Survey to tell us a bit more about your background and whether you need alternate exams no later than Friday, January 16th.
+Please fill out the required Welcome Survey to tell us a bit more about your background and whether you need alternate exams no later than Sunday, May 10th.

 Communication